Pattaya Golf Courses | Play Golf in Pattaya

 (enjoyable Peter Thomson parkland layout)

-The Greenwood Golf and Resort makes heavy use of flowing fauna and extensive landscaping.
-Located among the tree lined hills of Chonburi the course and backdrop are very scenic.
+The Greenwood Golf & Resort makes heavy use of flowing fauna and extensive landscaping.
+Located among the tree-lined hills the course and backdrop are very scenic.

-The Khao Kheow 27-hole golf course is located in the heart of the Pattaya golf corridor on the way to Bangkok and the Suvanabhumi International Airport.
-Like so many of the Eastern Seaboard’s courses the Khao Kheow Country Club is set in a valley between 2 hills and strong sea breezes are prevalent most afternoons.
+The Khao Kheow 27-hole golf course’s location is the heart of the Pattaya golf corridor on the way to Bangkok and the Suvarnabhumi International Airport.
+Like many of the Pattaya courses, Khao Kheow Country Club sits in a valley between hills.
+The course plays quite long, and the elevation changes between holes is a welcome differentiating point compared to the other flatter courses in the surrounding area.

 (Nicklaus design is among Thailand's best)

 Laem Chabang Golf Club is a picturesque Jack Nicklaus designed championship course.
-It is considered the best layout in Pattaya and truly one of Thailand’s finest.
+It is considered the best layout in Pattaya and indeed one of Thailand’s most beautiful.
+Laem Chabang is made up of 27 holes on 700 acres and incorporates three types of features which characterize each of the nines.

 (challenging and scenic Ronald Fream design)

 Mountain Shadow Golf Club, formerly the Natural Park Hill Golf Club, re-opened 2004 after a complete renovation by new owners.
-Located halfway between Bangkok and Pattaya, the Ronald Fream designed Mountain Shadow is a very pretty course.
+Located halfway between Bangkok and Pattaya, Golfplan’s Ronald Fream & David Dale designed Mountain Shadow is a beautiful course crafted out of a former mango plantation with beautiful flowers and trees providing a backdrop to each hole.

 (challenging links course)